Daniel Ho

 Pepe Romero

-Promotional photo for their album of classical guitar and ‘ukulele duets Aloha España (Pepe Romero, Daniel Ho)
+History’s first album of classical guitar and ‘ukulele duets was Aloha España by classical guitar legend Pepe Romero, and Daniel Ho.

 Gabriela

-of famed Mexican acoustic guitar duo Rodrigo y Gabriela, performing on the YAMAHA Stage at The NAMM Show
+of famed Mexican acoustic guitar duo Rodrigo y Gabriela, Daniel is the featured artist on Gabriela’s album Gaze From Above.

 Tia Carrere